Orchard’s management team has extensive expertise in R&D, manufacturing and commercialization of rare diseases and gene

 Prior to joining Orchard Therapeutics, Andrea served as VP and Medicine Development Leader at GSK Rare Diseases Unit.
 Previous to joining the GSK Rare Diseases Unit, Andrea was Senior Medical Director at the Immune Inflammation Discovery Performance Unit.
 Before GSK, Andrea was Global Medical Director R&D at Takeda in the metabolic and cardiovascular area and in charge of the paediatric developments for Takeda Europe R&D. Before that, she worked as Research Physician at Hammersmith Medicines Research.
 Before moving to the pharmaceutical industry Andrea practiced as a paediatrician for 12 years in Argentina, Spain and UK.

 Andrea was recognized as one of 2018’s ”Fiercest Women in Life Sciences” by FiercePharma and also as one of BioBeat’s “50 Movers & Shakers in BioBusiness 2017.”
 She obtained her medical degree from the University of Buenos Aires (UBA) and completed residency in paediatrics and post graduate training in paediatric immunology at the Dr Elizalde Children's Hospital in Buenos Aires, Argentina.
-She obtained a Specialist in Pharmaceutical Medicine degree from University of Basel, Switzerland and she is a Fellow of the Faculty of Pharmaceutical Medicine in London, UK (FFPM).close profile
+Andrea also obtained a Specialist in Pharmaceutical Medicine degree from University of Basel, Switzerland, and she is a Fellow of the Faculty of Pharmaceutical Medicine in London, UK (FFPM).close profile